hello-ulises/ulises.us/_posts/2018-11-29-reza-abdoh-s-showtapes-and-short-films.md

 event_date: 'Wednesday, December 5,  6pm'
 ---
 ![46984668_1984830651600493_4508748683273043968_o.jpg]({{site.baseurl}}/assets/img/46984668_1984830651600493_4508748683273043968_o.jpg)
+"Sleeping With the Devil," 1988.
+USA.
+Directed by Reza Abdoh

 This screening is at the [ICA Philadelphia](https://icaphila.org/events/48768/) and is free and open to the public, though registration is appreciated.
 [Register Here](https://icaphila.org/events/48768/)